sandrokeil/Z-Ray-Doctrine2-Demo/README.md

 See official [Zend Server Z-Ray Doctrine 2 plugin site](https://github.com/sandrokeil/Z-Ray-Doctrine2) for some impressions.

 ## Installation with Vagrant

-> If you restart the Vagrant box, you must install the Doctrine 2 plugin and finish Shopware installation.
-To avoid this you can use `vagrant suspend`.

 Please install the following software if not already installed:

 * [Vagrant > 1.7.3](http://www.vagrantup.com/downloads.html)